Floobits/floobits-vim/README.md

 * `:FlooPartWorkspace`.
 Leave the workspace.
 * `:FlooToggleFollowMode`.
 Toggle follow mode.
 Follow mode will follow the most recent changes to buffers.
 * `:FlooSummon`.
 Make everyone in the workspace jump to your cursor.
 * `:FlooPause`.
 Pause the event loop so you can type keyboard shortcuts.
-(Only necessary in feedkeys fall-back mode.)
 * `:FlooUnPause`.
 Resume the event loop so you can collaborate again.
-(Only necessary in feedkeys fall-back mode.)
 * `:FlooDeleteBuf`.
 Delete the current buffer from the workspace.